 Parents and visitors are encouraged to visit district schools.
-All visitors are asked first to report to the main office to be issued a visitor's pass.
+All visitors are asked to enter through the primary entrance and report to the main office to be issued a visitor's pass.
 A visitor's pass will only be issued once a driver's license or a photo ID has been submitted.
 Visits to individual classrooms during instructional time shall be permitted only with the principal's approval, and such visits shall not be permitted if their duration or frequency interferes with the delivery of instruction or disrupts the normal school environment.
+Visitors are asked to exit the school at the primary entrance and leave all exterior doors closed, latched, and locked unless actively monitored by a district employee.

 - All visitors are expected to demonstrate the highest standards of courtesy, conduct, and dress; disruptive behavior will not be permitted.
 Visitors are expected to adhere to the MISD dress code. - Visitors are not allowed in the commons area unless the visitor is a member of the immediate family.
-An administrator will make final decision whether or not to allow admission to the cafeteria.
+An administrator will make the final decision whether or not to allow admission to the cafeteria.
 Please refer to the section on parent and volunteer participation to learn how you can be an asset to the educational process in Mabank ISD.
 Education succeeds best when there is a strong partnership between the school, home and community.
 Thanks for being a valuable part of this process.